branaway/Japid/readme.txt

 Freemarker: 3X
 Play! rendering layer in Groovy: 4-12X

-When integrated in Play, one can generally see 2X+ more total throughput under load.
+When integrated in Play, Japid can help Japid deliver 2-3X more total throughput under load.

 4. The limitations